-I created the image above to look like a quality cover page of a technical report students would typically submit in my ME 406: Experimental Design course.
-The hand is included to make a point — when is the last time you were submitted a paper report you had to open by hand?
+I created the image above back in 2019 to look like a cover page of a technical report students would typically submit in my ME 406: Experimental Design course.
+The hand is included to make a point — when is the last time you had to open a paper report by hand?
 Many of us in academia can quickly cite multiple examples.
 While many of us have remained reticent to digital trends enabled by the internet, times are quickly changing.
 The percentage of Americans using electronic-readers for pleasure reading is predicted to approach 30% by 2020.
 The question becomes when, not if, submitting a traditional paper report is considered as cumbersome and rude as bringing transparencies in for a lecture — the time won’t be long and, depending on your work community, may have already passed.

 Current Industry Practice